Updated on 04/24/2023

 9. Weather the storm together

 Life can throw a curveball at any moment — a loved one dies, a child is sick, your partner is laid off, you get in an accident — and being in a relationship means you’re committing to weathering the storm together.
 It’s easy to be there for each other when life is going well.
 But the true test of a strong relationship is if you can be there for each other when life is difficult.
 If your partner is going through a hard time, focus on how you can best support them.
-If you are the one working though something, make sure you communicate your needs.
+If you are the one working though something, make it a real relationship goal to communicate your needs.
 As mentioned above, your partner isn’t a mind reader!

 10. Mutual respect